petercorke/robotics-toolbox-python/docs/source/mobile-reactive.rst

 Reactive navigation
 ===================

-These planners work with an occupancy grid representation of the world.
+These algorithms work with an occupancy grid representation of the world.
 Start and goal are specified by 2D :math:`(x, y)` coordinates in the plane.

 .. autoclass:: roboticstoolbox.mobile.Bug2